People

 Postdoctoral Fellow

-I am recent PhD graduate from the Emory Environmental Health Sciences Program.
-As an emerging data scientist with a passion for story-telling and policy-informing research, I hope to improve equity in environmental and reproductive health via interdisciplinary research.
-I have a BS in Molecular Cellular Biology and MPH in Maternal and Child Health from the University of Arizona.
-Early in my career I led public health initiatives on infant feeding practices in Maricopa County (Phoenix, AZ) and assessed national needs of children and youth with special health care needs in accessing medical care (AMCHP in Washington, DC).
-These experiences highlighted the direct and indirect roles of our collective environments on health.
-I chose to pivot to research which led me to Rollins.
-I recently completed a 2nd masters in Environmental Health as part of my PhD training at Emory University.
-Now as as doctoral candidate, my goals are to apply interdisciplinary methodologies in molecular epidemiology, -omics, and computational toxicology to improve life, wellness, and public health policy in reproductive health.
+Dr. Moyd is a recent PhD graduate from the Emory Environmental Health Sciences Program.
+As an emerging data scientist with a passion for story-telling and policy-informing research, She hopes to improve equity in environmental and reproductive health via interdisciplinary research.
+She has a BS in Molecular Cellular Biology and MPH in Maternal and Child Health from the University of Arizona.
+Early in my career she led public health initiatives on infant feeding practices in Maricopa County (Phoenix, AZ) and assessed national needs of children and youth with special health care needs in accessing medical care (AMCHP in Washington, DC).
+She recently completed a 2nd masters in Environmental Health as part of my PhD training at Emory University.

 First Appointment: Dr. Sarahna Moyd recently graduated from the Emory EHS PhD program in 2024.
 She will join the intramural research team at US NIEHS for her postdoctoral training in summer 2024.